Arnila-Kumari/Expense-Plotter/README.md

     * How much percentage of money can be spent on one category.(all categories will be listed here [Categories provided](#categories-provided))
     * Where you can cut your expenses
-    * can mark goals as important and unimportant 4.Provides a chart/graph and analyse your performance
+    * can mark goals as important and unimportant
+* Provides a chart/graph and analyse your performance
 ## Categories provided
    1. Income
    2. Entertainment